DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ### 3.3.1.
 Qwen3-VL Signal Probe

-I wanted to know whether Qwen3-VL discards Vietnamese diacritic signal before the DiT ever sees it.
+The question was whether Qwen3-VL discards Vietnamese diacritic signal before the DiT ever sees it.
 The probe compares a canonical list of 990 words from `manifest_words.json` against a candidate lexicon of 7,165 words from the 7,184 set.
 The full report is in Appendix G. Results:

 **Table 3.3.** Qwen3-VL signal probe results.